 - Your hair much be washed and dried, without any styling products

-Once the hair has been cut, place the ponytails (these are preferred over braids) into a clear plastic bag and into a padded envelope, then send to: Little Princess Trust, Broadway House, 32-35 Broad St, Hereford, HR4 9AR, UK.
+Once the hair has been cut, place the ponytails (these are preferred over plaits) into a clear plastic bag and into a padded envelope, then send to: Little Princess Trust, Broadway House, 32-35 Broad St, Hereford, HR4 9AR, UK.
 You can donate hair even if you're outside of the UK.
 Just make sure you pay full postage.
 Locks of Love is also a popular US-based hair donation charity.